Number of people injured after explosion at Donegal service station

 “What we’re hearing is there’s just absolute carnage in Creeslough at the moment, there’s a massive gas explosion,” he told BBC Radio Ulster.

-“The feedback I’m getting from family and friends who are unfortunately down at the scene and in the area is just that the whole place is chaos at the minute, everybody’s very, very taken back and devastated of what’s happening.”
+“The feedback I’m getting from family and friends who are unfortunately down at the scene and in the area is just that the whole place is chaos at the minute, everybody’s very, very taken aback and devastated at what’s happening.”

-An Garda Siochana asked motorists travelling towards Creeslough to consider alternative routes.
+An Garda Siochana has asked motorists travelling towards Creeslough to use alternative routes.

 Register for free to continue reading